ultralytics/ultralytics/docs/en/guides/ros-quickstart.md

 The following code snippet demonstrates how to use the Ultralytics YOLO package with ROS.
 In this example, we subscribe to a camera topic, process the incoming image using YOLO, and publish the detected objects to new topics for [detection](../tasks/detect.md) and [segmentation](../tasks/segment.md).

-First, we import the necessary libraries and instantiate two models: one for [segmentation](../tasks/segment.md) and one for [detection](../tasks/detect.md).
-Next, we initialize a ROS node (with the name `ultralytics`) to enable communication with the ROS master.
+First, import the necessary libraries and instantiate two models: one for [segmentation](../tasks/segment.md) and one for [detection](../tasks/detect.md).
+Initialize a ROS node (with the name `ultralytics`) to enable communication with the ROS master.
 To ensure a stable connection, we include a brief pause, giving the node sufficient time to establish the connection before proceeding.

 ```python
 import time